Why nonverbal communication is important

 - If your child likes cuddles, give plenty of them!

-You could gently remind your child to give their friend some space – for example, ‘Carly, let’s give Jacob a bit more room by taking a step back.
-Well done, Jacob’s got more space now’.
+You can also help your child with nonverbal communication in other ways.
+For example, your child might be standing very close to a friend and the friend might look uncomfortable or start stepping back.
+You could gently remind your child to give their friend some space.
+For example, ‘Carly, Jacob looks a bit uncomfortable.
+Let’s give him more room by taking a step back’.
 If you notice your child doing what you’ve asked at another time, you can praise them.
-For example, ‘Carly, I like the way you gave Emile some space to open his presents at the party’.
+For example, ‘Carly, I like the way you gave Emile space to open presents at the party’.

 - speaking in a clear, firm tone – for example, ‘Jaz, you’re being too rough with your friends.
 Please keep your hands to yourself’